Azure-Samples/azure-openai-chat-baseline-landing-zone/README.md

    - `existingResourceIdForSpokeVirtualNetwork`: Set this to the resource ID of the spoke virtual network the platform team deployed into your application landing zone subscription.
    - `existingResourceIdForUdrForInternetTraffic`: Set this to the resource ID of the UDR the platform team deployed into your application landing zone subscription.
 Leave blank if your platform team is using VWAN-provided route tables instead.
    - `bastionSubnetAddresses`: Set this to the `AzureBastionSubnet` range for the Azure Bastion hosts provided by your platform team for VM connectivity (used in jump boxes or build agents).
-   - The give five `...AddressPrefix` values for the subnets in this architecture.
+   - The five `...AddressPrefix` values for the subnets in this architecture.
 The values must be within the platform-allocated address space for spoke and must be large enough for their respective services.
 Tip: Update the example ranges, not the subnet mask.

 1. Run the following command to create a resource group and deploy your workload infrastructure.
 Make sure: